******2019 Readers' Favorite International Book Awards Gold Medal Winner Legal Thriller******

 A daunting caseload.
 A catch in her heart.
 A dark secret from beyond the grave.

-Becky can't believe her dream job, Assistant U.S. Attorney, is turning into a waking nightmare.
-Between navigating heart-wrenching trials and an illicit affair with her married boss, her only solace lies in hard evidence and the punitive power of the law.
-But her insistence on concrete facts and proof beyond a reasonable doubt gets overruled when the courthouse is visited by a lost spirit demanding justice...
+Becky can't believe her dream job is turning into a waking nightmare.
+Between navigating high-profile heartbreaking trials and a love affair behind closed doors, her only solace lies in hard evidence and the punitive power of the law—but her insistence on concrete facts and proof beyond a reasonable doubt gets overruled when Boston's Federal Courthouse is visited by a lost spirit demanding justice...

 Can she use her new ghostly insights to help right the most terrible wrongs?

-WARNING: This book contains real federal crimes, graphic language, and disturbing testimony.
+Warning: This book contains real federal crimes, graphic language, and disturbing testimony.
+Some cases will disturb and anger you, but make no mistake, you will want to keep reading!

 Before becoming an award-winning author, H.E.
 (Lainie~) Kline was a former Federal Official Court Reporter who specialized in realtime expert, medical, and scientific testimony.
 Kline is an RPR, RMR, CRR, and has a Bachelor's in English ...
 "I write fiction," Kline says, "to creatively intertwine nonfiction into contemporary paranormal romance, crime fiction, mystery, science fiction, and horror in a concerted effort to give a 'voice' to those whose voice may have been forgotten or lost in translation." - Boston.com